Systemic-Labs/Perfect-Stack/README.md

 # Perfect-Stack
-Stating the best development stack in 2020 onward for a new software / web development team. 🛠
+Stating the best development trends, stack and best practices in 2020 onward for a new developer, software/web development team. 🛠

 #### A guide about best tech stack, tips, tools and informationton for a new software developer  Useful for Web Developers, Designers and Project Managers.